Visitors to the three units of Theodore Roosevelt National Park find the dramatic scenery and recreational opportunities awe-inspiring.

 Cabins are a great way to wind down after a day on the trail.
 Few things are as soothing as settling in in front of a fire with a warm drink and a friend.
 North Dakota has a selection of comfortable to rustic options.

-Getting outside to enjoy North Dakota's winter wonderland is a rite of the season.
-The snow, the ice, the chilly wind; all herald in a unique opportunity to enjoy snowshoes, skis, sleds and skates.
-There are days, however, when a person wants to just stay inside, stimulate their mind and rest their body.
+Playing in the great outdoors is something we all love.
+Sometimes, however, we need to exercise our minds as well as our bodies.
 On those days, visit one of the state's many museums to hear the story of North Dakota and learn of the struggles and successes of North Dakotans who came before you.
 From ravaging dinosaurs to soaring warbirds, from artists' brush strokes on canvas to polished rocks, North Dakota has a museum display sure to lift the spirit.